dapperlabs/flow-dps/README.md

 # Deprecated

-The flow data provisioning service is deprecated.
-The functionality is now available as part for the Flow Access node.
+The Flow Data Provisioning Service is deprecated.
+This functionality is now available as part of the Flow Access node.

 # Flow Data Provisioning Service